Four Seasons Resort Nevis and Antigua

 Laze by one of the three infinity pools, have a massage in the spa, take a professional tennis lesson or catch some lobster for dinner.
 It's the kind of resort with so much going on you may find it hard to draw yourself away.
 But when you do, you'll find you're just a ten minute walk from characterful local restaurants and bars and within easy access of a huge number of day trips from touring the island and seeing its monkeys brought here by French sailors to taking a guided tour of the coral reef or visiting some of the nearby islands.

-There's also a lively children's club, complimentary non-motorised water sports and five restaurants to choose from.
+There's also a lively children's club, complimentary non-motorized water sports and five restaurants to choose from.
 Throughout, the resort is sleek and modern and extremely well managed ensuring everyone in the family is very well looked after.

-The 196 spacious rooms are set in two-storey blocks surrounded by lush gardens.
+The 196 spacious rooms are set in two-story blocks surrounded by lush gardens.
 They are decorated in a contemporary, international style and have marble bathrooms with deep baths and separate showers, and either private terraces or patios.

 Before the beach - 4 days